binaryphile/concorde/README.md

 contains the item.
 Since `repr` returns the string representation of the array in `__`, you can feed the name `__` to `member_of` instead of the expansion `$__`.
 Of course, the expansion will work as well.

+Concorde supports passing by name for array and hash representations, but not normal strings.

+### A Caveat

+The one caveat introduced by the pass-by-name functionality is that when *not* passing by name, an array representation containing a single item which happens to be a variable name will be expanded instead of used literally.

+This is not a problem for hashes.

+Be careful to avoid this situation or you will get unexpected behavior.
+One workaround is to always pass by name.
+Another is to add an empty item to the array or a non-identifier character to the item, such as a space.

+A future version of concorde will limit the impact of this issue.